 X10 is a communications protocol that allows you to control lights, appliances, thermostats, and other devices in your home that are connected to X10 modules.
 The modules receive signals over your home’s AC power lines.
 Control of the devices is achieved via wireless remotes, hardwired remotes, security systems and computer interfaces.
 See

-our May 15 article
+our May 15 article for details.

 Perceptive Automation and SmartHome are offering special pricing on a PowerLinc and LampLinc bundle to users that purchase Indigo.
 Indigo can be purchased at the Perceptive Automation Web site for US$89.95, while the promotional hardware bundle (PowerLinc plus LampLinc) is sold through